Constipation in children is often caused by infrequent stools or hard, dry stools.

-Constipation occurs most often when the waste or stool moves slowly through the digestive tract, causing the stool to become hard and dry.
+Constipation occurs most often when the waste or stool moves slowly through the digestive tract, causing the seat to become stiff and dry.

 Retention.
 The child may overlook the need to have a bowel movement because of fear of going to the bathroom or not wanting to take a break from the game.

-Early spiders .
-If potty training is started too early, the child may rebel and keep stool down.
+Early spiders.
+If potty training is started too early, the child may rebel and keep the stool down.

-Sphincter control can turn into a battle of wills, and a conscious decision to ignore the urge to defecate can quickly become an involuntary habit difficult to change.
+Sphincter control can turn into a battle of wills, and a conscious decision to ignore the urge to defecate can quickly become an involuntary habit challenging to change.

-The changes in the routine .
-Any change in the child’s routine – such as travel, heat or stress – can affect bowel function.
+The changes in the routine.
+Any change in the child’s way – such as travel, heat, or stress – can affect bowel function.

 Children are also more likely to experience constipation when they start school outside the home.